 Introduction

-High calcium levels in the blood, also known as hypercalcemia, can affect your bones, heart, and overall health.
-While calcium is essential for strong bones and proper muscle function, too much of it in the bloodstream can signal an underlying medical condition.
-In this article, we’ll explore the causes, symptoms, and treatment options for high calcium levels in the blood, along with prevention tips.
+High calcium levels in the blood, also known as hypercalcemia, can affect your bones, heart, kidneys, and overall health.
+While calcium is essential for strong bones, proper muscle function, and nerve signaling, too much calcium in the bloodstream can signal an underlying medical condition.

 What Is Hypercalcemia?
 Understanding High Calcium in Blood